 Research

-I study the cultural evolution of human environmental sustainability.
-I study the emergence and spread of environmental cooperation and sustainable institutions using evolutionary theory, behavioral experiments, and agent simulations.
-My research has explored the dynamics of human cooperation in the laboratory, irrigation systems in Tamil Nadu, blueberry, lobster and local food industries in Maine, university-citizen relationships, and co-operative organizations.
-I lead an international group of evolutionary sustainability scientists, and am part of a research team studying cultural adaptation to climate change in the US northeast.
-Find me on Mastodon.
+To understand emergence and spread of environmental behaviors and institutions emerge and spread, we use evolutionary theory, behavioral experiments, and simulation models.
+Our research has explored the dynamics of human cooperation and environmental institutions in the laboratory, irrigation systems in Tamil Nadu, blueberry, lobster and local food industries in Maine, university-citizen relationships, and co-operative organizations.

 The evolution of sustainability

-How do sustainable behaviors, institutions and societies arise and persist?
+How do cooperative behaviors, sustainable institutions and just societies arise and persist?
 Human behavior, institutions and societies co-evolve with the environmental resources they utilize.
 Most of my research works to understand that co-evolutionary process.
 See my research publications.

 Cultural adaptation to climate change